-A red-hot job market awaits US teens while employers sweat
+Red-hot summer job market awaits US teens as employers sweat

 “We have this big gap in the market now,” she said.
 “There are no takers for jobs that are typically given to teens for pocket money.”

+Never in her four years of running Nomad Candle, and 15 years before that as a hiring manager for a national financial services firm, has Mroczek had so much difficulty hiring.

+“We still haven’t filled it, and at this point we may not be able to,” she said.
+“So we may look to find a high school student or try to move this to the fall semester instead and work directly with a professor to offer course credit.”

-Economists and other analysts welcome the reversal in fortune.
+For teens who do want to work and have their choice of jobs, economists and other analysts welcome the reversal in fortune.
 Summertime jobs give young people experience and make it more likely they will work later in life, the Drexel researchers say — good news for a U.S. labor force that is losing the vast baby boom generation to retirement.
 Entry-level jobs also give teens the opportunity to learn how to handle money and to mingle with colleagues and customers from diverse economic and cultural backgrounds.

 Lauren Gonzalez, who operates two hostels with her sister — The Local in New York and Lolo Pass in Portland, Oregon — is looking for a barista, a bartender, an events manager and a sales manager.
 She recently raised pay for housekeepers and receptionists, jobs that she had previously had little trouble filling.